by GDL 629 19136

 In doing so, a mild electric current shot through the wire, and Ramulus writhed in anguish.
 His hair, or rather what was left of it, shot out like quills.
 With a groan, he fell to the ground.
 The vines abruptly stopped moving and fell limply wherever they stood.

 Sandy dropped the gun and ran to help pry Wesley out from under the fallen vines.
-“Geez, I hope I didn’t kill him,” Sandy said worryingly as he lifted the stalks.
+“Geez, I hope I didn’t kill him,” Sandy said worriedly as he lifted the stalks.
 “Well, at least not totally,” he added with a grin.

 “What happened to you?
 A minute ago, you were almost dead!”

 “I don’t know, son!
-I can’t remember much,” said Wes, trying to piece the fragments of the astral battle.
+I can’t remember much,” said Wes, trying to piece together the fragments of the astral battle.

 “Whaddaya mean, Sandman?”
-Sandy always remembered his training, to never use their real names in flagrant alter ego.
+Sandy always remembered his training to never use their real names in flagrant alter ego.

 “Let’s get back to Dian,” Wes replied.
-“She’s probably worried sick — Wait!
+“She’s probably worried sick — wait!
 Where’s Loki and that woman?”

-“Aye, dreamer.
-Thy plight hath come to mine attention, and t’would seem that something hath changed in thee.
+“Aye, Dreamer.
+Thy plight hath come to mine attention, and ’twould seem that something hath changed in thee.
 None of the mortal world are here to witness thy transformation, Wesley Dodds.
 Mayhap thou wouldst remove thy helm?”

 “Well, just look at the time.
 Gotta go…” Desire slinked over to the exit.

-“And now, good dreamer, wouldst thou grant Odin this boon, and oblige?”
+“And now, good Dreamer, wouldst thou grant Odin this boon, and oblige?”

 Wesley doffed his fedora, then unhooked the straps that held the gas mask to his face.